-When a consumer applies for Debt Review, a debt counsellor is required to inform all credit providers and credit bureaux of the application within 5 business days after accepting the application.
+Now that you have taken the most important step to become debt free.
+Get the facts on what happens with the debt counselling process.
+When a consumer applies for debt counselling, a debt counsellor is required to inform all credit providers and credit bureaus of the application within 5 business days after accepting the application.
 The debt counsellor does this by way of sending a “Form 17.1” to the credit providers and credit bureaus by the debt counsellor.

-The Credit Provider is then required to provide a Certificate of Balance.
-The debt counsellor conducts an assessment in accordance with the NCA regulations to determine if the consumer is over-indebted and to determine the amount available to repay debt.
+The credit provider is then required to provide a certificate of balance.
+The debt counsellor conducts an assessment in accordance with the National Credit Act (NCA) regulations to determine if the consumer is over-indebted and to determine the amount available to repay debt.

-The role of Debt Sage South Africa in the debt counselling process:
+The role of Debt Sage debt counsellors in the debt counselling process:

 - Assess whether a consumer is over-indebted,